BogeysParadise/SofleKeyboard/Sofle_RGB/Build_guide/build_guide.md

 if the string stops working, resolder the last working one, and the first to fail, then if needed replace them.

 #### Layouts
+Indicator + drop lighting
 ![LED layout underlighting](./board-underlighting.png)
+Indicator + per key lighting
 ![LED layout per key ](./board-perkey.png)
+Indicator + drop lighting + per key lighting
 ![LED layout both ](./board-both.png)

 ### Components on the backside

-Starting with the diodes.
-They belong to the backside of the PCB.
+Start with the diodes.
 Make sure you have orientation right - they are all oriented to the same side.
 The end with the thin line is Cathode (-) and it should go in the direction of the "arrow" symbol on the PCB.

 Sockets for switches belong again on the back side, the same side as diodes.
 Make sure they are flush with PCB and match the orientation shown on the silkscreen.